 Custodial Credit Risk - Deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the School's deposits may not be returned to the School.
 The School does not have a custodial credit risk policy.
 Deposits on hand at financial institutions are insured by the Federal Deposit Insurance Company (FDIC) up to \$250,000.
-As of June 30, 2021, the School was exposed to custodial risk.
-The School has two bank accounts with amounts exceeding the FDIC insured amount by \$750,055 and \$276,452.
+As of June 30, 2022, the School was exposed to custodial risk.
+The School has two bank accounts with the same bank with the amount exceeding the FDIC insured amount by \$1,276,507.
 The School has not experienced losses in such accounts